garrettoday/website/content/research/_index.md

 My research focuses on leveraging retrieval in new ways to further promote durable learning.
 From this perspective, I attempted to improve passive reading of feedback by incorporating self-evaluation, examined the mnemonic consequences of combining other learning strategies with retrieval practice, and investigated the robustness of the retrieval practice effect when learners are experiencing test anxiety.

 ### <span style="color:#1b85b8  "> How can students' belief in and use of effective learning strategies be increased? </span">
-Despite the advances in understanding of how people can learn optimally, many learners are often unaware of the benefits researched-based study strategies afford.
+Despite the advances in understanding of how people can learn optimally, many learners are often unaware of the benefits research-based study strategies afford.
 Consequently, they underutilize these strategies when studying.
 A doctor advising her patients to be healthier is ineffective unless she also provides strategies for doing so.
 Similarly, telling students to study efficiently is not enough.
 Why should students practice retrieval?
 How should they go about doing so most efficiently?

 From this perspective, I have developed a framework - BAM - to better understand the roadblocks that inhibit students from practicing retrieval.